Manhattan skyline at dusk seen from across the East River with the Empire State Building lit

 Best room: Club Suite (with Club Lounge access) or Empire State View Suite for the panoramic skyline orientation.

-#10 in New York for Businesss
+#10 in New York for Business

 Midtown West, 54th Street · ★★★★★ · from $700/night

-"Adjacent to MoMA, all-suite layout — every guest gets a meeting room."
+"Adjacent to MoMA, all-suite layout, every guest gets a meeting room."

 9.4Room & Design